ASP-WAF/FireWall/README.md

 ### EXTENDING THE FIREWALL

 We did not ship you a black-box, you can extend and control the firewall using your on instance when you inherit from the Walter.Web.FireWall.FireWallBase class

-You then register your own base class by using the services.AddFireWall<T>() extension method
+You register your own base class by using the services.AddFireWall<T>() extension method

     services.AddFireWall<MyFireWall>(FireWallTrail.License
                         , FireWallTrail.DomainKey